Clíver Alcalá Cordones: Investigations

 On 27 March 2020, Clíver Alcalá turned himself in before the Colombian National Intelligence Directorate, after the United States Department of Justice included him in a list of solicitors the previous day, offering ten million dollars for his capture and by that of four other senior Venezuelan officials wanted for drug trafficking, including ongoing president Nicolás Maduro.
 Clíver subsequently turned himself in to the Drug Enforcement Administration (DEA) after agreeing to collaborate with prosecutors, being extradited to the United States.

 Alcalá's lawyers lodged a motion in November 2021 to have the charges dismissed along with a statement that US officials at the highest levels of the CIA, Treasury Justice, the National Security Council and the Drug Enforcement Administration were aware of his efforts to overthrow Maduro.
 The statement said J. J. Rendón and two allies of Juan Guaidó were also aware of Alcalá's coup plan; U.S. officials deny any direct involvement and Guaidó representatives stated they had disassociated themselves from Alcalá well before the May 2020 incursion.

 In June 2023, Alcalá pleaded guilty in the U.S. to "two counts of providing material support to a terrorist group and illicit transfer of firearms", with the narcotics charges dropped.
+He was sentenced to 21 years and 6 months in jail, with 3 years of supervised release.